 Brine Ratio Calculator

-Calculate the perfect salt-to-water brine ratio for poultry, pork, and other proteins by weight.
+Calculate the correct brine ratio for poultry, pork, fish, and vegetables by weight.

 Brine Recipe